deity-io/falcon-platform-docs/versioned_docs/version-2019/platform/backend/installing-wordpress.md

 ### Connect Falcon to your WordPress instance

-Configure Falcon Server to connect to your Wordpress instance.
+Configure DEITY Middleware to connect to your Wordpress instance.
 You can do so by changing your [Falcon-Server config](../miscellaneous/config).

 ```json